CoEDL/elpis_next/docs/contributing.md

 ### Forking (Public Contributors)

-If you're not part of the CoEDL organisation on GitHub, you won't have push access to the elpiscloud repository, and therefore won't be able to push your branch directly to the remote before you make a Pull Request.
+If you're not part of the CoEDL organisation on GitHub, you won't have push access to the elpis repository, and therefore won't be able to push your branch directly to the remote before you make a Pull Request.

 Instead, what public contributors will have to do is make a _fork_ of the repo